AlineTalhouk/diceR/README.md

 Example
 -------

-This basic example shows you how to use the main function of the package, `dice()`.
-A data matrix `hgsc` is partitioned into (a range of) `nk` clusters over `reps` bootstrap subsamples using each of the clustering `algorithms`.
+The following example shows how to use the main function of the package, `dice()`.
+A data matrix `hgsc` contains samples as rows, features as columns.
+It is partitioned into (a range of) `nk` clusters over `reps` bootstrap subsamples using each of the clustering `algorithms`.
 Clustering assignments are aggregated by the `cons.funs`.

 ``` r
 library(diceR)